WalidMsallem/crowdfunding-platform-x-api.video/README.md

 ## Quick start

-1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
+1. Make sure that you have Node.js and yarn installed.
 2. To ensure that the demo runs smoothly, please install the browser extension: Cross Domain - CORS. here the link: https://chrome.google.com/webstore/detail/cross-domain-cors/mjhpgnbimicffchbodmgfnemoghjakai
 2. Clone this repo using `git clone git@github.com:WalidMsallem/crowdfunding-platform-x-api.video.git`
 3. Move to the appropriate directory: `cd crowdfunding-platform-x-api.video`.

-4. Run `npm run install` in order to install all dependencies.
+4. Run `yarn` in order to install all dependencies.
 ````
-$ npm install
+$ yarn
 ````
-5. Run `npm start`.
+5. Run `yarn start`.
 ````
-$ npm start
+$ yarn start
 ````

  _At this point the frontend will run under `http://localhost:4000`._